 DES MOINES, Iowa — Hospitals across the nation are facing a shortage of IV fluids amid supply chain issues.
-Now, at least one hospital system in central Iowa is working to preserve its supply.
+Now, multiple hospital systems in central Iowa are working to preserve their supply.

 The shortage is a direct result of the destruction left behind by Hurricane Helene.
 Baxter, which manufactures a vast amount of the nation's IV products, temporarily closed a plant in North Cove, North Carolina due to damage sustained during the storm.